Sun and heat protection for babies and kids

 How can I protect my baby from the sun?

-Babies and children need sun protection whenever UV Index levels reach 3 or above, based on the daily sun protection times in your local area.
-During these hours, you should:
+Babies and children need sun protection whenever UV Index levels reach 3 or above.

-It’s a good idea to use a combination of these measures, and not rely on just one.
-For example, even when your child has a hat on, adding long sleeves and sunglasses will help avoid excessive exposure to dangerous UV radiation.
+It's a good idea to use a combination of slip, slop, slap, seek and slide.
+For example, wearing a hat, long sleeves and sunglasses together will help avoid excessive exposure to dangerous UV radiation.

 Is it safe to apply sunscreen to my baby’s skin?

 Babies have very sensitive skin that can react to sunscreen.
 Using sunscreen is not recommended if your baby is under 6 months old.
-For older babies, test the sunscreen on a small patch of skin inside the forearm for a few days to check there is no reaction.
+For older babies, test the sunscreen on a small patch of skin inside the forearm for a few days.
+This way, you can make sure they don't have a reaction to the sunscreen.

 Why do I need to protect my baby’s eyes from the sun?

-UV radiation can damage your child’s eyes.
-If your baby’s eyes get sunburnt, they will be red and sore.
-But repeated exposure to the sun can lead to serious, long-term eye problems including cataracts, damage to the retina or cornea, or cancer.
+UV radiation can damage your child's eyes.
+If your baby's eyes get sunburnt, they will be red and sore.
+But repeated exposure to the sun can lead to serious, long-term eye problems including:

 Using sun protection will help protect your baby’s eyes from UV radiation.